Pass Data to Algorithms#

 be possible for oneDPL to detect that iterators are pointing to USM-allocated data.
 In that

-case the data will be treated as if it were host-allocated, with an extra copy made to a SYCL buffer.
+case the data will be treated as if it were in host memory, with an extra copy made to a SYCL buffer.

 Retrieving USM pointers from std::vector